With the city’s annual calendar bursting with amazing events, there are even more reasons to make your NEXT STOP GLASGOW in 2018.

 Glasgow Film Festival (Feb 21 – Mar 4)

 Glasgow Film Festival – one of the UK’s leading film festivals – offers a mixed programme from mainstream crowd-pleasers to ground-breaking art-house experimentation.
-This year’s festival will showcase emerging talent from the Baltics and Ireland, whilst the return of its ever-popular retrospectives will toast some of Hollywood’s most smouldering Rebel Heroes.
-This year’s opening gala will be the UK Premiere of Wes Anderson’s Isle of Dogs.
+This year's Festival showcases emerging talent from the Baltics and Ireland, whilst the return of its ever-popular retrospectives toasts some of Hollywood’s most smouldering Rebel Heroes.
+The opening gala is always a highlight with the 2018 gala - the UK Premiere of Wes Anderson’s Isle of Dogs.

 Whyte & Mackay Glasgow International Comedy Festival (March 8 - 25)